- Course level: Bachelor/master.

 The course starts with a two-day seminar (5 hours a day).
 Tuition is twice a week during the fall semester: 3 hours of classroom tuition and 1-hour group work with instruction.

 Home assignments are given between each lesson.

 - Participation in all parts of the subject is compulsory.
-Students not showing up during the two-day seminar and the first two sessions will be expelled from the course.
+Students not showing up during the two-day seminar and first 2 sessions will be expelled from the course.